 My Citizens Supreme!
-Tremble before the rare indecision of your usually-constant Northstar – the Caliph of Chili, the Suzerain of Spice, YOUR TFD! – for I am indeed conflicted in my heart-of-hearts as I write this post!
-If you are concerned for my mental well-being because I put an Arabic translation for a U.S. classic recipe – fear not, my grip on sanity may be tenuous at best, but there is indeed a reason as to why and it shall be revealed soon enough.
+Tremble before the rare indecision of your usually-constant Northstar – the Caliph of Chili, the Suzerain of Spice, YOUR TFD! – for I am indeed conflicted in My heart-of-hearts as I write this post!
+If you are concerned for My mental well-being because I put an Arabic translation for a U.S. classic recipe – fear not, for while My grip on sanity may be tenuous at best, but there is indeed a reason as to why this has been done and it shall be revealed soon enough.

 This chili has both, and in excess…